FRom the pRL / originally written in English / C20TH / North America / usa

 While most people may not be familiar with the inner workings of a high-pressure real estate sales office, the events surrounding Glengarry Glen Ross in the 1980s (the play was first performed in ’83) certainly made that world seem not only plausible but almost inevitable.
 The 1980s in American business were a time of corporate takeovers, both friendly and unfriendly, in which those engineering those takeovers reaped personal rewards in the tens of millions of dollars.
 Frequently, those takeovers were funded by high-yield “junk bonds,” first proposed by Drexel Burnham Lambert executive Michael R. Milkin.

-The work of David Mamet is a direct descendant of the work of Harold Pinter, a British playwright who stated that: ‘words are not the vessels of meaning but rather tools used by the characters to conceal the truth and attack others.’
+Glengarry Glen Ross is dedicated to Harold Pinter, a British playwright who stated that: ‘words are not the vessels of meaning but rather tools used by the characters to conceal the truth and attack others.’
 Mamet often points to politicians who would speak pleasing platitudes to conceal their true intentions.
 Moments in American history when seemingly innocuous statements have been used as weapons in civil disputes include those used by McCarthy, Nixon, and Clinton.
-Why not research these examples?

 Learner Portfolio: Practise for Paper 1 (Literature students only)